runekn/rkn_configio/README.md

 This mod is save compatible.
 You can add it to an existing save, and remove it without errors.

-This mod is NOT compatible with other mods that changes the station designer UI.
+This mod is NOT compatible with other mods that changes the station or ship designer UI (I am unaware of any mod that does).

 ## Thanks to
 * netUpb/fikrethos